predictables/predictables/predictables/naics_cd_embedding/synthetic-data-req.md

     - to this end it is critical that the means remain consistent
     - when randomly generating the noise terms, do not generate the final noise term randomly-calculate it such that the mean of the parent is preserved
     - clearly set a new random seed before each generation task to ensure reproduciblity
+- some nuance about this process:
+    - there is not any actual variability in the naics 2 probabilities.
+They are determined according to the specs.
+The variability is implemented for sub codes, and even then, is adjusted with the last code so that the mean of the parent code is preserved.
+At the end, the means are individually randomized somewhat, but the group means are completely determined.
+- convert the adjusted logits back to probabilities by passing them through a sigmoid function

 ## test suite
 - this data set will be generated with test driven development